Key takeaways:

 In this climate, it’s essential that employers develop comprehensive benefits packages that support their employees’ financial health.
-The best financial wellness programs focus on the following elements:
+The best workplace financial wellness initiatives focus on the following elements:

-Additionally, they can give employees the skills they need to deal with crises or significant life events such as:
+Additionally, workplace financial wellness initiatives can give employees the skills they need to deal with crises or significant life events such as:

 When selecting your company’s financial wellness service provider, it’s vital to ensure they offer unbiased education and guidance from accredited consultants who are not associated with the sale of any specific financial products.
 Also, look for service providers that offer live services during business hours and on-demand resources such as educational articles, videos, and other digital tools and calculators that address common financial well-being topics.

-Employees’ ability to afford health care is being stretched, and in some employee segments affordable health care may be a higher priority than a generous 401(k) match.
+Employees’ ability to afford health care is being stretched.
 These statistics illustrate how the current cost of healthcare impacts employee well-being:

 For these reasons, more employers are introducing health savings accounts (HSAs) and flexible spending accounts (FSAs).
 Both are tax-advantaged financial wellness benefits tools designed to help employees save money on their medical expenses.